 First, there was buying furniture to fill the darn thing.
 It wasn’t a huge house but I didn’t have a lot of furniture to start with.
 There were also the costs of paint, ceiling fans, towel racks, toilet paper holders, flowers and shrubbery, a lawn mower, a garage door opener, and on and on and on.
 I did a lot of the labor myself but I couldn’t do everything.
 How could I afford all this?
 I couldn’t.
 I put it on my credit card.

 My Second Home

-When I moved in 2005 to the city I currently lived in, I sold my first house for about an $8,000 profit so overall it wasn’t a bad experience.
+When I moved in 2005 to a different city, I sold my first house for about an $8,000 profit so overall it wasn’t a bad experience.

-I rented for a few months before buying my current 1-bedroom condo in November of 2005 for $156,900.
-It wasn’t the height of the housing bubble but the building I bought into was newly constructed—poorly constructed as it turned out—and when the home owners association sued the builder it set off a cascade of events that sunk values until just recently.
+I rented for a few months before buying a1-bedroom condo in November of 2005 for $156,900.
+It wasn’t the height of the housing bubble but the building I bought into was newly constructed—poorly constructed as it turned out—and when the home owners association sued the builder it set off a cascade of events that sunk values.

 Since I was able to stay put and bide my time until values increased, I was one of the lucky ones (I would often refer to my unit as my “pleasant prison”).

 When I begin planning a move to an even more expensive city, I was once again contemplating whether I should rent or buy (selling my condo was a given—being a long-distance landlord is not something I am even the tiniest bit interested in doing).
 Here are the five questions I asked myself that you can use too in deciding whether to rent or buy.

 I have already decided on a few non-negotiables when it comes to my next place.
 They are: two bedrooms, over 900 square feet, an in-unit washer and dryer, a dishwasher, and a parking spot.
 Kind of a pathetic list, right?